-When it comes to natural bodybuilding two things will serve you well when it comes to stepping foot in the gym: Progressive overload and compound movements.
-Working these into your bodybuilding program is a must for natural muscle growth.
+When it comes to working towards the physique of natural bodybuilding two things will serve you well when it comes to stepping foot in the gym: Progressive overload and compound movements.
+Working these into your bodybuilding program is a must for natural muscle building growth.

 When it comes to packing on muscle naturally, progressive tension overload is the only mathematical equation you need.
 To build muscle you have to shock the body by introducing it to increasing amounts of stress.
 There are three ways to do this: